Caring for Someone With Mesothelioma

 Close siblings can offer emotional support to those fighting mesothelioma.
 For example, siblings may be able to recount fond childhood memories that no one else would know.
 This can be a great comfort to cancer patients.

-Siblings can also serve as caregivers if the patient’s spouse and children are unable to do so, or if they simply need a break.
+Siblings can also serve as mesothelioma caregivers if the patient’s spouse and children cannot do so, or if they simply need a break.
 In this way, siblings can help alleviate pressure on the primary caregiver and contribute to a healthier environment for everyone involved.

 Siblings can provide support by: